Drakeny/advent-of-code-2023/README.md

 > Day 5 - Part 1 was fairly straight forward, part 2 on the other hand, turned into brute force fest, but the "solution" was done right after part 1, BUT it had a off by 1 and all the time to brute force made it take way too much time.

 > Day 6 - Well this was easy...

+> Day 7 - Uhh...
+I'll get it done someday

+> Day 8 - Huh, i really don't like this one, part 1 is ok, i'm not happy with part 2, i got the answer with a bit of "cheating" but even without the "cheat" would've disliked this puzzle.